ZhongRuoyu/VivianBalakrishnan.github.io/about-2/index.md

 <p>
 In Parliament, he has initiated several pieces of new legislation.
 These include the:</p>

-Competition Act
+* Competition Act,
-Community Care Endowment Fund Act,
+* Community Care Endowment Fund Act,
-Mental Capacity Act,
+* Mental Capacity Act,
-International Child Abduction Act,
+* International Child Abduction Act,
-Energy Conservation Act and
+* Energy Conservation Act, and
-Transboundary Haze Pollution Act.
+* Transboundary Haze Pollution Act.

 <p>
 He has also moved amendments to the:</p>

-Children Development Co-Savings Act,
+* Children Development Co-Savings Act,
-Children and Young Persons Act,
+* Children and Young Persons Act,
-Women’s Charter,
+* Women’s Charter,
-Charities Act,
+* Charities Act,
-Hindu Endowments Act,
+* Hindu Endowments Act,
-Postal Services Act,
+* Postal Services Act,
-Animals and Birds Act,
+* Animals and Birds Act,
-Agri-Food and Veterinary Authority Act,
+* Agri-Food and Veterinary Authority Act,
-Sale of Food Act,
+* Sale of Food Act,
-Public Utilities Act,
+* Public Utilities Act,
-Sewerage and Drainage Act,
+* Sewerage and Drainage Act,
-Environmental Public Health Act,
+* Environmental Public Health Act, and
-Radiation Protection Act.
+* Radiation Protection Act.

 <p>
 He was one of the ministerial facilitators for several rounds of negotiations from 2011 to 2015 that led to the Paris Agreement on Climate Change at the United Nations.